 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-You will be introduced to basic guitar technique and you will develop awareness of the instrument and its possibilities.
-You will learn guitar notation and chord symbols, fretboard technique, strumming and picking patterns, negotiating chord changes, and playing songs together in time.
+You will be introduced to essential guitar technique and you will develop understanding of the instrument and its possibilities.
+You will learn about guitar notation and chord symbols, fretboard technique, strumming and picking patterns, negotiating chord changes, and playing in time.

 What will we cover?

-This course introduces the instrument and how to play folk and pop tunes.
-Each week a particular area of guitar technique and harmony will be explored through specifically chosen songs and exercises.
+This course introduces the instrument and how to play accompaniment for folk and pop tunes.
+Each week a particular area of guitar technique and harmony will be explored through carefully chosen songs and exercises.
+Study of song form is also an essential part of your education.

 What level is the course and do I need any particular skills?

-This course is ideal for beginners, no previous experience is necessary.
-You will need to have an instrument: any acoustic guitar is suitable.
+This course is ideal for beginners, so no previous experience is necessary.
+You will need to have an instrument, any acoustic guitar is suitable.

 How will I be taught, and will there be any work outside the class?

-In the sessions emphasis will be on playing and listening together.
-You will mainly be taught through whole group work, following your tutor's demonstration, with the opportunity for discussion and some individual attention.
-Practice between classes is essential to your progress.
-Resources and music will be available also in the google classroom.
+In class the emphasis will be on playing and listening together.
+You will be taught through tutor demonstration, playing together with the opportunity for some individual attention.
+Practice between classes is essential to your progress and the momentum of the course.

 Are there any other costs?
 Is there anything I need to bring?

-All music materials and learning resources will be provided for class and in the Google classroom.
-You must have your own acoustic guitar that can hold it's tuning.
+All music materials and learning resources will be provided by the tutor, for class and in the google classroom.
+You must have your own acoustic guitar.

 When I've finished, what course can I do next?